networknt/light-doc/content/en/development/best-practices/openapi3.md

 reviewed: true
 ---

-OpenAPI 3.0 specification is a very loose specification and it gives designer too many options to write the spec.
-Most of the cases, developers write the code with annotations and generate the specification afterward.
-With enterprise scale in mind, we encourage [design first][] approach.
+OpenAPI 3.0 specification is a very loose specification which gives the designer many options to write the spec.
+In most cases, developers write the code with annotations and generate the specification afterward.
+With an enterprise scale in mind, we encourage a [design first][] approach.
 The outcome is not just a document but a specification that can be used to scaffold a new project and loaded during runtime to verify JWT scopes for security and validate requests to protect the business layer against attacks.